Mentorship Program Guidelines

 - A mentee is someone who wants to learn from someone who knows and seeks their valuable advice in order to grow personally and/or professionally.
 A mentee is a student, protégé’, apprentice and eager learner.

 - What is a Mentorship?
 A mentorship is a relationship formed between a mentor and mentee with the goal of sharing knowledge and expertise between the mentor and the mentee.
 It can be a formal relationship with written goals and scheduled meeting times or it can be as informal as an occasional chat or email exchange.

 - Develop a relationship between Mentor and Mentee.

 - Both Mentor and Mentee should identify their expectations and the expected outcomes of participating in the program.

 - Assist in the transition of Mentees into their new jobs or potential new jobs.

 - All participants should be given the time and encouragement to participate.
-This is a 12 month commitment.
+The Pilot Program is a four month commitment based on the remaining school year.
+Based on feedback, program will be evaluated in June to determine the length of the mentorship connection moving forward.
 Many mentors and mentees become friends for life.

 - All participants should discuss the expectation of privacy regarding their conversations.

 IV.
 Role of the Mentee

 - Schedule initial meeting during the first month – at a minimum, meet face to face together at least 2 additional times if geographically possible.